-Don’t even think about leaving out surrogate keys, taking over the source system-specific naming conventions, or trying to solve the issues caused by the mentioned ODS approach at the next place, like in the data marts or reports.
+Don’t even think about leaving out surrogate keys, taking over the source system-specific naming conventions, or trying to solve the issues caused by the mentioned ODS approach in the next place, like in the data marts or reports.

 5. Omitting important Roles in the Teradata Data Warehouse Setup

-“Why not leave out the surgeon and the anesthesiologist and ask the ambulance driver and the caretaker to help the nurse out a little?”
+“Why not leave out the surgeon and the anesthesiologist and ask the ambulance driver and the caretaker to help the nurse a little?”